 A total of 536,000 pixels were used to validate the Neural Network classifier.
 The sites with the lowest and highest number of validation data were Gafanha Low (17316 pixels) and Marinha Lanzarote (159713 pixels), respectively.
 Model global accuracy was 94.26% with a Kappa coefficient of 0.92 (Figure 9).
-The lowest performing site was Gafanha High (global accuracy of 75.45%) whereas Mataducos was the site with the most accurate prediction (global accuracy of 98.05%).
+The lowest performing site was Gafanha High (global accuracy of 75.45%) whereas Mataduços was the site with the most accurate prediction (global accuracy of 98.05%).
 Overall, the classes Phaeophyceae, Magnoliopsida, Sediment and Rhodophyceae were correctly classified with a balanced accuracy of 1, 0.96, 0.96 and 0.91 respectively.
 Bacillariophyceae was the least performing class (accuracy of 0.72 ) mainly due to the confusion with Magnoliopsida and Sediment.

 3.3 Variable importance